 - (b) The Performance Rights do not carry any voting rights in the Company. - (c) The Performance Rights do not entitle the holder to any dividends. - (d) The Performance Rights do not confer any right to participate in the surplus profits or assets of the Company upon winding up of the Company. - (e) The Performance Rights do not confer any right to a return of capital, whether in a winding up, upon a reduction of capital or otherwise. - (f) The Performance Rights do not confer the right to participate in new issues of securities such as entitlement issues.
-If the Company makes a bonus issue of Shares or other securities to existing Shareholders (other than an issue in lieu or in satisfaction of dividends or by way of dividend reinvestment) and no Share has been issued in respect of the Performance Right before the record date for determining the entitlements to the bonus issue, the number of Shares which must be issued on the conversion of a Performance Right will be increased by the number of Shares which the holder would have received if the relevant Performance Right had converted before the record date for the bonus issue. - (g) If at any time the issued capital of the Company is reorganised, the Performance Rights are to be treated in the manner set out in Listing Rule 7.2 (or other applicable Listing Rule), being that the number of Performance Rights or the conversion ratio or both will be reorganised so that the holder of the Performance Rights will not receive a benefit that holders of Shares do not receive and so that the holders of Shares will not receive a benefit that the holder of the Performance Rights does not receive. - (h) The Performance Rights give the holder no rights other than those expressly provided by these terms and conditions and those provided at law where such rights at law cannot be excluded by these terms and conditions.
+If the Company makes a bonus issue of Shares or other securities to existing Shareholders (other than an issue in lieu or in satisfaction of dividends or by way of dividend reinvestment) and no Share has been issued in respect of the Performance Right before the record date for determining the entitlements to the bonus issue, the number of Shares which must be issued on the conversion of a Performance Right will be increased by the number of Shares which the holder would have received if the relevant Performance Right had converted before the record date for the bonus issue. - (g) If at any time the issued capital of the Company is reorganised, the Performance Rights are to be treated in the manner set out in Listing Rule 7.2 (or other applicable Listing Rule), being that the number of Performance Rights or the conversion ratio or both will be reorganised so that the holder of the Performance Rights will not receive a benefit that holders of Shares do not receive and so that the holders of Shares will not receive a benefit that the holder of the Performance Rights are to the receive a benefit that the holder of the Performance Rights are to the receive a benefit that the holder of the Performance Rights are to the receive a benefit that the holder of the Performance Rights are to the receive. - (h) The Performance Rights give the holder no rights other than those expressly provided by these terms and conditions and those provided at law where such rights at law cannot be excluded by these terms and conditions.